I know what you’re thinking: why would I want to publish hidden website pages? If you don’t already know the answer, keep reading.

-You Can Hide Text, Google Says So
+You Can Use Hidden Text, Too.
+Google Says So!

 Nowadays, nobody in their right mind would recommend that anybody try to fool Google into ranking your page higher.
 Google rewards good, informative content, and it’s getting better and better at recognizing it.
 Sometimes that content needs to be hidden from view for a good reason, like site usability.
 For instance, you can hide text behind an “accordion” menu, which has arrows or buttons indicating that there’s more content after a click (or tap, if you’re on a mobile device, which around 50% of you are).

 Google likes those accordions because they increase a site’s usability.
 It looks nice, and it’s functional, and it’s not actually hiding anything.
 The version of the site that search engines see and the version of the site that the user sees still match, which is what really matters to Google.
 If you want a “read more” link that expands a long block of text, go for it!

 There are still other ways to hide a webpage that you don’t want anybody to see.
 You can put pages in your robots.txt file, which tells search engines which pages on the domain it shouldn’t index.
 Google doesn’t care about anything in that file because it won’t crawl them for search results.
 And, as far as Google is concerned, a webpage you don’t want Google to see is a page that Google will never display in a SERP.
 What’s on that page is between you and your audience, and Google doesn’t need to get involved.